ishandoye/DevopsJourney/K8/README.md

 **Purpose:** Kubernetes command-line client.

-Used by administrators and developers to interact with the cluster.
+Used to interact with the cluster.

 Example: